 We are a wife and husband who grow vegetables for personal consumption, and we freeze, dehydrate, sun dry and can for our own use and donate the excess.
 We do mapling during the season and manage our forest without timbering.
 For 5 years we have been planting crops specifically to feed the wildlife, with a mindset as a wildlife sanctuary for all who want to come and partake.
 There are no fences, cages, pens or chains/ropes for the creatures, except fences around the small vegetable gardens to keep hungry critters out.
 A 3.5 acre plot along the river is becoming a pollinator plot with at least 9 different types of native wildflowers.

-We like to gather every evening for a meal together, where we can learn and share with each other.
+We like to gather some evenings for a meal together, where we can learn and share with each other.
 You will be encouraged to help in the meal preparation, including harvesting and preparing veggies from the hoop house.

 The local area is rich in culture: old-time country music, 2 strict Amish farming communities, karst landscape with both commercial and private caves, kayaking and canoeing, hiking, camping, horseback riding and hunting in the Hoosier National Forest, a large recreational/fishing reservoir, a few small lakes.
 There is a growing permaculture community with deep roots.
-There is an ecovillage in the county.
 The county seat is Paoli and a dynamic food coop was started there about 10 years ago.

 Proyectos de construcción y bricolaje